Feeling safe and free from the risk of accidents is crucial if you are to go on living in your own home.

 You can ask an occupational therapist, social services or community care team for advice on other safety measures.
 They can assess how safely you are able to navigate your home.
 Contact your local council social services department for details - the phone number will be in the telephone directory or on any letters you have received from the council.
 You can also search for their details on the Sightline Directory.

 A telephone is essential if you live on your own.
-Do not let your sight loss prevent you from owning or being able to use one – there are a large number of easy-to-use, big button and tactile phones available, including from the RNIB shop.
+Do not let your sight loss prevent you from owning or being able to use one – there are a large number of easy-to-use, big button and tactile phones available, including from the Online Shop.

-Your local council may be able to help you with the cost of installation and line rental.
-Your telephone provider might also have a scheme giving financial help.
+Your telephone provider may have a scheme to help you with the cost of installation and line rental.

 There are also grants, which can contribute towards the cost of line rental or purchasing a phone, available from other organisations or charities.
 If you are eligible, Telephones for the Blind can help towards line rental as well as purchase an easy-to-use mobile phone for you.